+Joan Robinson, economist

+ECONOMICS

-66 The main purpose in studying economics is to avoid being fooled by economists. ??
-Joan Robinson, economist ECONOMICS What is it about at sixth-form level?
+What is it about at sixth-form level?

 We have finite resources.
 What should we produce?
 How should we produce it?
 For whom should it be produced?
 Economics seeks to answer these basic but vital questions about the creation and allocation of goods.
 The familiar and dominant paradigm today is the market.
 Where there is free trade and a free flow of information, the laws of supply and demand will ensure optimum pricing.
 Such is the theory.
 Some would argue that the manifest disparities between rich and poor across the world show that it does not work in practice.
 Nor too, they would add, does it address the 'side effects' of production and consumption.
 The phone-maker may find a happy market of phone-buyers but what should be done about the pollution the phone factory produces?
 Ought governments to intervene?
 If so, to what degree?
 By studying Economics at A level, you will consider issues such as these in depth.
 You will look at the operation of markets on a national and international scale and think about their advantages and disadvantages.
 You will consider how businesses function and the role of the financial sector in a society.
 The course will leave you with a clear understanding of the complex forces that shape our society in the context of wider social and political themes.
 Autumn term - Microeconomics You will look at two themes.
 Theme 1 (Markets and Market Failure) focuses on microeconomic concepts.
 You will look at: the nature of economics; how markets work; market failure; and government intervention.
 In Theme 3 (Business Behaviour and the Labour Market) you will look at: business growth and objectives; revenues, costs and profits; market structures; the labour market; and government intervention.
 Spring and Summer terms - Macroeconomics and exam preparation You will look at two more themes.
 Theme 2 (UK Economy - Performance & Policies) focuses on macroeconomic concepts.
 You will examine: measures of economic performance; aggregate demand; aggregate supply; national income; economic growth; and macroeconomic objectives and policy.
 In Theme 4 (A Global Perspective) you will look at: international economics; poverty and inequality; emerging & developing economies; the financial sector; and the role of the state in the macro economy.
-66 Economics is a subject that does not greatly respect one's wishes. ??
-Nikita Khrushchev, First Secretary of the Communist Party of the Soviet Union Why study it and what skills does it develop?
+Why study it and what skills does it develop?
 Economics is a challenging academic subject that will develop your analytical and evaluative skills.
 It will almost certainly challenge your preconceptions and therefore develop your skills of self-criticism.
 You will be required to criticise and construct arguments and to convey them in clear prose with appropriate technical vocabulary.
 Although not a prerequisite for studying Economics at university, the A level is excellent preparation for it.
 It is also a good subject to have studied if you are applying for any humanities course and links particularly well to a range of subjects including Geography and Politics.
 What prior knowledge and skills are required?
 Although you will need to have good mathematical skills, the course requires you to understand economic concepts in their socio-political context and is predominately assessed by written answers which include essay-length responses.
 You will therefore need to be able to write clearly and concisely.
 You should have an interest in UK current affairs and interests in political and social issues from a global perspective.
 How is the course assessed?